 Q: I’m a learning resources teacher and I’m trying to access the CELA library for my students with learning disabilities.
 Do they have to individually sign up for a Dolphin ID?
 Do you have any suggestions on how I can get around this issue?
 I have approximately 20 students who need to access books on their iPads at the school and at home and I need a simple way to do this.

-A: Unfortunately currently they will each need to create a Dolphin ID account because in the future your Dolphin ID will allow you to synchronize your books, your bookmarks and your preferences across all of your reading devices.
+A: Currently they will each need to create a Dolphin ID account because in the future your Dolphin ID will allow you to synchronize your books, your bookmarks and your preferences across all of your reading devices.

 Q: I downloaded the EasyReader for iOS app in order to read Bookshare books on my iPad.
 When I select "Sign Up" I receive the error message: "No Connection, Please make sure you are connected to the Internet, and try again."